M.A., Global Shakespeare, University of Warwick and Queen Mary University of London

 - 2018-2019: Co-Secretary and Treasurer for the PILAS (Postgraduates in Latin American Studies) 2019 Annual Conference.

 - 17th November 2018: Organiser of ""Bites Here and There": Literal and Metaphorical Cannibalism across Disciplines", a one-day interdisciplinary conference, to be held at the University of Warwick, funded by the Humanities Research Centre and the Department of English and Comparative Literary Studies.

 - 24th May 2018: Part of the Organising Committee of the 14th Warwick English Postgraduate Symposium.

-- 15th-17th December 2017: Co-organising, in collaboration with the University of Monash, the interdisciplinary conference: "(Un)Ethical Futures: Utopia, Dystopia and Science Fiction", in Melbourne, funded by the Monash/Warwick Alliance.
+- 15th-17th December 2017: Part of the Organising Committee of the interdisciplinary conference: "(Un)Ethical Futures: Utopia, Dystopia and Science Fiction", in Melbourne, funded by the Monash/Warwick Alliance.

 Conference papers and talks

 - 24th-25th January 2020: ""O Multinaturalismo Amazônico": Decolonising Anthropology and Making Kin in Brazilian Indigenous Literature".
 At Climate Fiction/Indigenous Studies, University of Cambridge, UK.

 - 1st-5th July 2019: "Brazilian "Clifi": From Modernism to Contemporary Scifi".
 At "Utopia, Dystopia and Climate Change", 20th International Conference of the Utopian Studies Society, Europe, Monash University Prato Centre, Italy.